redxouls/Final_Project/README.md

 #### * Function: (1) draw the car (2) transform road to pymunk object that the car can move on
 ### Ball
-#### * Usage: When Car is moving Ball keep track of its phsics parameter and detect which truss to load on
+#### * Usage: When Car is moving Ball keep track of its physics parameter and detect which truss to load on

 #### * Function: (1)calculate the distance between the nearest truss and its center of mass (2)detect collision with truss to apply load on structure